 - Fleece or similar type coat.
 A "Puffa" type jacket is often too warm when walking, and bulky to carry if you take it off.
 The secret of keeping a constant comfortable body temperature is multiple thin layers which can be added/removed as required, such as T-shirts, sweat-shirts, fleeces, etc.

-- Strong trousers - Craghoppers, cord, or cotton/polyester combat-type, but try and avoid jeans and anything made from denim because it’s very uncomfortable when it’s wet and drains body heat at a horrendous rate.
+- Strong trousers - Craghoppers or cotton/polyester combat-type, but try and avoid jeans and anything made from denim because it drains body heat at a horrendous rate and is very uncomfortable when it’s wet.
 It’s also difficult to dry in camp conditions.

 - Underwear and socks